-It’s the first full week of the new year AND a new decade.
-If you’re like most Americans, your resolutions are still going strong this early in the year but did you know that most people give up on their resolutions by January 31?
+It's almost time for a New Year, and boy, do we need it!
+Resolutions usually hold strong for the first few weeks of the new year, but did you know that most people give up on their resolutions by January 31?
 The trick to making your resolutions stick with you all year is making them meaningful to you and creating a roadmap to success.

 I want to show you how to take your one-dimensional resolution that statistics say you won’t accomplish (a recent article reports only 8% of people accomplish their resolutions!1) and make it into a 3-D goal that you will absolutely knock out of the park.
 Let’s choose an example to work with.
 How about losing weight?
 Studies show that weight loss/diet/exercise/getting in shape goals are the most common resolutions2 and hey, I own a gym so it’s on my mind too.

 In order to make a resolution into a 3-D goal, you need to build around it and give yourself a full picture of the beginning, middle, and end of the accomplishment, plus shore it up with WHYs and HOWs.
 Let’s dive in!